-At campuses serving grades 2-6, a student's six week grade shal consist of two-thirds daily and homework grades and one-third assessment grades.
+At campuses serving grades 1-6, a student's six-week grade shall consist of two-thirds daily and homework grades and one-third assessment grades.1st grade will use the objective-based grading scale for the 1st six weeks of the school year and then will move to numerical grades.

-A minimum of one daily grade per week in a six weeks shall be required for the six-week reporting period for the following subjects: language arts and spelling collectively, reading, and mathematics.
+A minimum of one daily grade per week in a six weeks shall be required for the six-week reporting period for the following subjects: reading/ELA (6th grade will have separate grades for reading and language arts) and mathematics.
 In addition to these daily grades, two assessments will be given each six weeks.
 A minimum of four grades shall be required for the six-week reporting period for social studies, science, physical education, art, music, and citizenship.
 The campus principal may adjust the number of required grades if extenuating circumstances occur.
+An assessment may consist of a unit test, major project, presentation, or essay.

-An assessment may consist of a unit test, major project, presentation or essay.
+An assessment may consist of a unit test, major project, presentation, or essay.

-In grades 2-6, numeric grades shall be given for all core subjects.
+In grades 1-6, numeric grades shall be given for all core subjects.
+1st grade will use the objective-based grading scale for the 1st six weeks of the school year and then will move to numerical grades.
 Letter grades shall be given in physical education, art, music, and citizenship as outlined below:

-- 90-100 E Excellent
+90-100 E Excellent

-- 80-89 S Satisfactory
+80-89 S Satisfactory

-- 70-79 N Needs Improvement
+70-79 N Needs Improvement

-- 60-69 U Unsatisfactory
+60-69 U Unsatisfactory